 In 2020 we all spent more time in our homes.
-With working from home becoming the norm and entire families sharing space for a lot more hours, it makes sense that you might consider moving home.
-Priorities have shifted and we all value that extra space for home working or a spacious outdoor space to enjoy on sunny days.
+With working from home becoming the norm and entire families sharing space for a lot more hours, it makes sense that you might consider moving in 2021.
+Priorities have shifted and we all value that extra space for home working or a spacious outdoor area to enjoy on sunny days.

-As a professional organiser, I help clients in their moving home journey by offering practical support, throughout all stages – from hands-on decluttering of kitchens, bedrooms, living areas, attics/garages and offices to packing and organising your next house move.
+As a professional organiser, I help clients in their moving home journey by offering practical support throughout all stages – from hands-on decluttering of kitchens, bedrooms, living areas, attics/garages and offices to packing and organising belongings for their next house move.

 After moving quite a few homes – including my own last year, I have put together a handy guide to keep you on track with your next home move.
 Here are my tips: